-Demolition work was completed, including replacement of inefficient and ageing services.
-The MDE Team were also tasked with the complete electrical installation in a new two storey 25 classroom building, multi-purpose hall and carpark.
+Demolition work was completed, including the replacement of inefficient and aging services.
+The MDE Team were also tasked with the complete electrical installation in a new two storey 25 classroom building, multi-purpose hall, and car park.

 Castleblayney College was set up in 1930 and in 1950 began operations at its current location.
 Further buildings were added in 1969 and 2000.